alehee/basicWebScraper/README.md

 * NuGet: HtmlAgilityPack

 ## Download
 You can download the master branch with code.
-If the project will grow to the range of standalone program I will share a download link for .zip!

-## Changelog
-What's new with the project?
-Here's the list:

-* **0.1.0** --- *in progress*
-    * placing fundamentals...

 ## Thank you!
 Thank you for peeking at my project!